AnsariAbdullah/codewars-solution/readme.md

 eg. Math.min(1, 2, 3) // will return 1
 - This will also work on arrays eg. Math.min(...array) // will return smallest value from array

+## Escaping literal quote
+Placing a backslash (\) in front of the quote will help to escape literal quote